-Apparatus and Techniques: PDF OnlyA simple technique to accurately determine intra-abdominal pressureIBERTI, THOMAS J. MD; KELLY, KATHY M. MD; GENTILI, DAVID R. MD; HIRSCH, STEVEN MD; BENJAMIN, ERNEST MDCritical Care Medicine: December 1987 - Volume 15 - Issue 12 - p 1140-1142 Buy Abstract The determination of intra-abdominal pressure (IAP) may be useful in a variety of clinical situations.
+Apparatus and Techniques: PDF OnlyA simple technique to accurately determine intra-abdominal pressureIBERTI, THOMAS J. MD; KELLY, KATHY M. MD; GENTILI, DAVID R. MD; HIRSCH, STEVEN MD; BENJAMIN, ERNEST MDAuthor Information From the Departments of Surgery and Anesthesiology, The Mount Sinai Medical Center, City University of New York, New York, NY.
+Critical Care Medicine: December 1987 - Volume 15 - Issue 12 - p 1140-1142 Buy Abstract The determination of intra-abdominal pressure (IAP) may be useful in a variety of clinical situations.
 Despite this, invasive IAP monitoring is seldom performed due to the risks involved.
 Using a standard canine model of increased IAP, we evaluated the accuracy of transurethral bladder catheter pressure in reflecting IAP.
 Throughout the range of IAP studied (10 ± 5 to 70 ± 10 mm Hg), bladder pressure did not differ significantly from the direct measurement of IAP.
-We conclude that the measurement of bladder pressure using a standard transurethral bladder catheter provides an accurate determination of IAP.
-From the Departments of Surgery and Anesthesiology, The Mount Sinai Medical Center, City University of New York, New York, NY. © Williams & Wilkins 1987.
+We conclude that the measurement of bladder pressure using a standard transurethral bladder catheter provides an accurate determination of IAP. © Williams & Wilkins 1987.
 All Rights Reserved.